monmima/main-aide-memoire/js/width_getting-the-browser-width.md

 You can also use window.clientWidth.

-- window.innerWidth = includes scroolbars
+- window.innerWidth = includes scrollbars
 - document.documentElement.clientWidth = excludes scrollbars